HafizdFerzano/TA-PBS-KING/README.md

 ## Getting Started

-First, Enter to destination folder such as frontend, backend or cms, for example we use frontend folder:
+First, Enter to destination folder such as frontend, backend or cms folder. for example we use frontend folder:
 ```bash
 cd TA-PBS-KING && cd frontend
 ```